Christabel-BI/Pizza-Sales-Analysis/README.md

 ### Tool Used for the Analysis

-The analysis was performed using a Excel Dashboard, tools such as Power query was used to clean, structure and merge different tables to remove inconsistencies.
+The analysis was performed using Excel Dashboard, tools such as Power query was used to clean, structure and merge different tables to remove inconsistencies.
 Pivot table was used to summarize, organize and aggregate the data to create interactive visualizations.
 These tools are highly effective for transforming raw data into meaningful visualizations and insights.

 ### Conclusion